camrunr/cribl-fix_timezone_gap/README.md

 # Fix Errant Timezones

-This simple pipeline provides to methods to fix bad timezones:
+This simple pipeline provides two methods to fix bad timezones:

 1) Using a CSV lookup file with `host` and `adj` columns.
 The `adj` column is expected to be in seconds.
 For example, 10800 would be a 3 hour adjustment.
 Any host that matches would have its time adjusted by the value in `adj`.